 Jurassic Park movies

 Based on (and/or inspired by) Michael Crichton’s 1990 science-fiction novel, Jurassic Park (1993) and its sequels — The Lost World: Jurassic Park (1997) and Jurassic Park III (2001) — have grossed $1.9 billion worldwide.
 Adjusted for inflation* (though not for currency fluctuations), the three Jurassic Park movies have taken in approximately $3.04 billion around the globe.
-Of note: Adjusting for inflation, although it cost about 20% more than the first installment in the franchise, Jurassic Park III earned less than one third of the worldwide amount earned by Jurassic Park.
+Of note: Adjusting for inflation, although it cost about 20 percent more than the first installment in the franchise, Jurassic Park III earned less than one third of the worldwide amount earned by Jurassic Park.